 Chiropractors focus on patients’ overall health.
 Chiropractors believe that malfunctioning spinal joints and other somatic tissues interfere with a person’s neuromuscular system and can result in poor health.

+In addition to operating a general chiropractic practice, some chiropractors specialize in areas such as sports, neurology, orthopedics, pediatrics, or nutrition, among others.
 Chiropractors in private practice are responsible for marketing their businesses, hiring staff, and keeping records.

 |Offices of chiropractors||63%|

 Chiropractors typically work in office settings.
 They may be on their feet for long periods when examining and treating patients.

 Most chiropractors work full time.
 Chiropractors may work in the evenings or on weekends to accommodate patients.
 Some chiropractors travel to patients’ homes to give treatment.
 Self-employed chiropractors set their own hours.